Garbarkozaurus/put-BIAM-labs/notes.md

 How to understand "no improvement"?
 No local improvement, or no local improvement?
 Dealing with 95% acceptance chance
-Is my 1% acceptance chance in the end correct?
+Is my 1% acceptance chance in the end correct? (maybe I should consider a deterioration bigger than 1) Elite candidate list - should k be a fixed small number (I am leaning towards this option), or depend on instance size?